StancuFlorin/google-assistant-samsung-smart-tv-integration/README.md

 ## Custom Commands ##

-Here is the list of the custom commands implemented so far.
+Here is the list of the custom commands implemented so far:

 Command Code | Command Description
 ------------ | -------